 And while Guild Esports may be in more people's mouths (and that may only be English-speaking mouths at that), there is something special about Agüero's organisation and it can perhaps be put down to the fact that Agüero is such a public lover of video games, regularly pulling in tens of thousands of viewers on Twitch playing anything from League of Legends to Among Us.

 Agüero is a regular, and very popular, Twitch streamer.
 (Picture: Twitch/Aguero)

-KRÜ Esports, founded in 2020, is also not some slap-a-name-on outfit but instead a serious and professional organisation that field seriously good teams - their most notable being their pre-dominantly Argentinian Valorant roster which represented one half of the South America region at Master's Reykjavik.
+KRÜ Esports, founded in 2020, is also not some slap-a-name-on outfit but instead a serious and professional organisation that field seriously good teams - their most notable being their pre-dominantly Argentinian Valorant roster which represented Latin America at Master's Reykjavik.